atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 - f
 i
-S you had sheen, persuaded by me if p “you had waited for my .Ding in a
+S you had sheen, persuaded by me if p you had waited for my .Ding in a
 • it / :
-ji “more Indeperidant htuation, you might i
+ji more Indeperidant htuation, you might i
-I “have. escaped a connexion with Siich ' “a wretch as I am."
+I have. escaped a connexion with Siich ' a wretch as I am."
 I ■ ...........................
 - * • * ♦ ^. * *
 * «